 But, where Stadia differs from other platforms, such as Nvidia GeForce Now and PlayStation Now, is that its servers are placed in a vast number of locations around the globe.
 That shortens the distance between player and a server to stream from.

-In addition, Google has developed a dedicated Stadia controller that connects to the internet directly via Wi-Fi, rather than your device.
+In addition, Google has developed a dedicated Stadia controller that connects to the internet directly via Wi-Fi, rather than your device (when you are playing at home, at least).
 That means it sends controller codes without having to submit them to your phone, tablet or other connected device first.
 That cuts down on milliseconds of latency and, in gaming, that really matters.

 Usually on a cloud gaming platform, once you've pressed a button the signal has to be transmitted (most often through Bluetooth) to the receiving device, then sent over an internet connection.
 It is subsequently read by the source device, sent back to the receiving device, then transmitted to your TV (if not using a smartphone or tablet screen).
 Each of these actions take time and that can be vital to smooth gaming experiences as milliseconds can be the difference between avoiding a bullet or being shot in the face.